Campaign of the Month: October 2017

 Well, let me give you a crash course in how we do things ’round here.”

-—Alexander Wright, hound to the sheriff
+Alexander Wright, hound to the sheriff

 All the conveniences of modern industry, yet neighboring architecture gothic and old-fashioned enough to make even the eldest Kindred comfortable.
 Famous hauntings and numerous Vodouisants—perfect cover for accidental violations of the First Tradition.
-A wild-party atmosphere that cloaks the city’s own moribund core, an unbelievably high murder rate and a tourist population nearly double that of the city’s actual census—enough to make even the undead feel alive, if ever so briefly.
+A wild-party atmosphere that cloaks the city’s own moribund core, an unbelievably high murder rate, and a tourist population nearly double that of the city’s actual census—enough to make even the undead feel alive, if ever so briefly.
 Indeed, the whole city is utterly vampiric.

-Remember that this is not entirely the New Orleans you know, or think you know.
+Remember that this is not the New Orleans you know, or think you know.
 This is the World of Darkness, and few cities earn that appellation as well as the Big Easy.
 The swamp, its hunger undeniable, reaches up to reclaim New Orleans at a much faster rate.
 The New Orleans of this world is even more crowded, particularly in the neighborhoods of the poor and disenfranchised.
 It boasts even more sinners, native and tourist alike, who indulge in even greater binges of every vice imaginable.
-Crime is a simple fact of life, violence a nightly—and in some neighborhoods, hourly—occurrence.
-The rich dwell in palatial estates in the Garden District, mirroring the soul, if not the façade, of the old plantations.
+Crime is a fact of life, violence a nightly—and in some neighborhoods, hourly—occurrence.
+The rich dwell in palatial estates in the Garden District, mirroring the soul, if not the facade, of the old plantations.
 The poor know all too well that, decades of effort and Abraham Lincoln aside, they might as well still be slaves.
-And in both populations, the Kindred fatten on not merely the blood but also the despair—parasites on a dying body, too wrapped up in their own affairs to see how utterly meaningless it all is.
+And in both populations, the Kindred fatten on not merely the blood but also the despair—parasites on a dying body, too wrapped up in their own affairs to see how meaningless it all is.

 Welcome to New Orleans, a city of the damned—even without the presence of the Kindred.